American Express UK launches new British Airways Accelerating Business Card

 - Cabin upgrades on British Airways and Iberia.

-Stay tuned to TPG UK for a full On Business programme guide very soon, but as an example, if you spend £9,000 on the card, you would earn enough On Business Points for a return flight from London to New York.
+For example, if you spend £9,000 with British Airways on the card, you would earn enough On Business Points for a return flight from London to New York.

 You can issue up to 99 supplementary cards to your employees for free, and you will receive all the points (Avios and On Business) as well as all the expenses put on all the cards issued to your company.
 If you are the business owner, remember that your business will still be responsible for all purchases made.